HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### createUser_ms.php
-createUser_ms.php handles adding or updating user records and their enrollments in specific courses.
+__createUser_ms.php__ handles adding or updating user records and their enrollments in specific courses.
 The microservice checks if a user exists based on their username, creates new users if they don't exist, and then links them to courses in the database.
 If users already exist, it updates their course enrollment details.
 So this microservice is not a pure "create" operation but it is the main function.

+__Querys used in this microservice:__

 _SELECT_ operation on the table __'user'__ to retrieve the value of the column:
 - uid